blog

 Related Articles

-Quarter Highlights Global growth has proven resilient, despite trade shocks.
-Since “Liberation Day,” forecasts have rebounded and even improved for 2026.
-Still, inflation and a weaker U.S. dollar remain the lingering scars of tariff escalation—adding to rising fiscal concerns worldwide.
-Recession fears have largely faded.
-A strong consumer market and an acceleration in AI-related capital [...]
+2025 Highlights Global growth has proven resilient, despite trade shocks.
+“Liberation Day” on April 2nd, 2025, when President Trump’s package of tariffs went into effect, sent shockwaves through markets.
+Since then, however, the outlook for markets has rebounded and even improved for 2026.
+Still, inflation and a weaker U.S. dollar remain the lingering scars of [...]

 Contributions from: Bryan P. Shipley, CFA®, CAIA®